yozhgoor/cargo-temp/README.md

 * SSH
     `$ cargo-temp anyhow=ssh://git@github.com/dtolnay/anyhow.git`

-This will add the repository on the default branch by default.
-You can choose another branch or a revision:
+To choose a branch or a revision:

 * Branch
     `$ cargo-temp anyhow=https://github.com/dtolnay/anyhow.git#branch=master`

 * Revision
     `$ cargo-temp anyhow=https://github.com/dtolnay/anyhow.git#rev=7e0f77a38`

+Without a branch or a revision, cargo will use the default branch of the repository.

 ## Features